 Exposure to air pollution in general and particulate matter (PM) in particular has been a major health concern for many decades.
-The Lancet commission reported in 2018 that air pollution causes 6.5 million premature deaths worldwide every year

-25 (Landrigan, et al., 2018) and ranked it as fifth leading cause of death (GBD 2013 Risk Factor Collaborators, 2015).
+The Lancet commission reported in 2018 that air pollution causes 6.5 million premature deaths worldwide every year (Landrigan, et al., 2018) and ranked it as fifth leading cause of death (GBD 2013 Risk Factor Collaborators, 2015).
 A multitude of epidemiological and toxicological studies have shown clear correlations between increased PM concentrations and adverse health effects (Dockery, et al., 1993; Dockery, Health Effects of Particulate Matter, 2009; Pope III & Dockery, 2006; Rückerl, Schneider, Breitner, Cyrys, & Peters, 2011; Lelieveld, Evans, Fnais, Giannadaki, & Pozzer, 2015).
-Legislation currently only requires monitoring of mass concentrations of the particulate matter fractions PM10 and PM{2.5}, i.e. particles with an

-- 30 aerodynamic diameter <10 μm and <2.5 μm, respectively.
+Legislation currently only requires monitoring of mass concentrations of the particulate matter fractions PM{10} and $PM{2.5}$, i.e. particles with an aerodynamic diameter <10 μ m and <2.5 μ m, respectively.
 However, in recent years, there has been increasing evidence that mass concentrations are insufficient predictors of the health effects of exposure to airborne particles.
 The relationship between particle size and potential health effects remains incompletely understood and sometimes generates controversy.
-For example, while Iskandar et al. (Iskandar, et al., 2012) concluded that asthma-related hospital admissions in children were correlated with concentrations of coarse and fine particulate matter but not ultrafine particles (UFP, particles <0.1 μm), Franck et al. (Franck, - 35 Odeh, Wiedensohler, Wehner, & Herbarth, 2011) postulated that the smaller the particles, the stronger the effect on cardiovascular disease in general.
+For example, while Iskandar et al. (Iskandar, et al., 2012) concluded that asthma-related hospital admissions in children were correlated with concentrations of coarse and fine particulate matter but not ultrafine particles (UFP, particles <0.1 μm), Franck et al. (Franck, Odeh, Wiedensohler, Wehner, & Herbarth, 2011) postulated that the smaller the particles, the stronger the effect on cardiovascular disease in general.

 UFP in the urban atmosphere originate predominantly directly from combustion processes, e.g., road traffic (Rivas, et al., 2020) (Kumar, et al., 2014), but can also arise naturally from nucleation processes in outdoor air (Kulmala, 2003).
-Although nucleation occurs in the atmosphere as a natural process, the precursors that lead to nucleation can still be of both anthropogenic

-40 or natural origin.
 In the recent years, UFP emissions from aircraft have received increased scientific and public attention (Stacey, 2019; Hudda & Fruin, 2016).

 To account for the new body of knowledge regarding the health effects of particularly smaller particles, the additional measurement of ultrafine particles has been recommended (Birmili, et al., 2014; Peters, Wichmann, Tuch, Heinrich, & Heyder, 1997).
-Whereas larger particles dominate the commonly measured PM mass concentrations, UFP in the atmosphere typically

-- 45 appear in high number, but low mass concentrations.
+Whereas larger particles dominate the commonly measured PM mass concentrations, UFP in the atmosphere typically appear in high number, but low mass concentrations.
 UFP concentrations in the atmosphere are therefore measured in terms of the total particle number concentration or number size distribution.
 As of now, no regulatory limit values for UFP concentrations exist, among others due to the lack of sufficient data for epidemiological studies, stemming from the lack of measurement obligation for UFP.
 In 2021, the World Health Organization (WHO) called for UFP measurements to be taken and requested the use of standardized measurement methods.
-In 2022, the European Union consequently amended its air - 50 quality directive 2008/50/EG and now requests at least one UFP measurement site per 5 million inhabitants at locations with expected high concentrations and at supersites.
-The European standardization organization CEN has issued two Technical Specifications with the aim of harmonizing the sampling and measurement techniques used for measuring the total number concentration and number size distribution of ambient UFP using condensation particle counters (CPC) (CEN/TS 16976:2016, or draft standard prEN 16976:2023) (DIN, 2023) and mobility particle size spectrometers (MPSS) (CEN/TS 17434:2020)
+In 2022, the European Union consequently amended its air quality directive 2008/50/EG and now requests at least one UFP measurement site per 5 million inhabitants at locations with expected high concentrations and at supersites.
+The European standardization organization CEN has issued two Technical Specifications with the aim of harmonizing the sampling and measurement techniques used for measuring the total number concentration and number size distribution of ambient UFP using condensation particle counters (CPC) (CEN/TS 16976:2016, or draft standard prEN 16976:2023) (DIN, 2023) and mobility particle size spectrometers (MPSS) (CEN/TS 17434:2020) (CEN, 2020).

-55 (CEN, 2020).